Letter of Undertaking the Exemption from Taxes for the Exporters

 Eligibility to be held for Furnishing LUT

 The persons who have taken registration under the GST Act or the GST law can submit and would be holding the eligibility for submitting the LUT or Letter of Undertaking.
-The exception shall only be applied to those taxpayers who have been summoned for tax evasion and the amount involved under this is exceeding the prescribed limit as per the rules laid down under the GST Rules.
+The exception shall only be applied to those taxpayers who have been summoned for tax evasion and the amount involved under this exceeds the prescribed limit as per the rules laid down under the GST Rules.
 If a taxpayer or a person registered under GST is not allowed to submit the letter of undertaking or the LUT, then such person shall submit the export bonds for the export of the goods conducted by him.

 LUT – Details to be Furnished